 This course is for seniors who have an interest serving as a teacher assistant.
 Only seniors who have successfully completed their physical education requirements are eligible.
 Students interested must complete an application and interview with the department head prior to enrollment.
 Students who have demonstrated exemplary, responsible behavior throughout the school, as well as in the physical education setting, will be considered.
 Applicants should have a strong desire to work with their younger peers.
 The application may be picked up from the department head.
-This course is Pass/Fail and does not calculate into GPA.
+This course is Pass/Fail and will not be included in a student's ranking GPA.